 In traditional project management, there are roles such as:

-- Project sponsors
+- Project sponsor

-- Project managers
+- Project manager

-- Team members
+- Team member

-In Scrum, there are three important roles:
+Each of these has clear responsibilities.
+In Scrum, there are three key roles:

 - Product Owner